Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Allison likes her privacy," Julian explained.
 "Most humans do."

 "Myun, *how* long have you been living here?
-You really should know by now that there’s some things we don’t just… shout about in public."
+You really should know by now that there’s some things we don’t just... shout about in public."

 "Why not?
 A lot of the people here had sex recently, I can smell it.
-Why are you so… what?!"
+Why are you so... what?!"

 Every human in earshot had gone very still and awkward, and Xiù was giving her a full-blown glare.

 Julian cleared his throat.
-"Maybe you two should go have this conversation in Gaori somewhere less, uh…"
+"Maybe you two should go have this conversation in Gaori somewhere less, uh..."

 "Less *here*," Xiù finished.
 "Come on, Myun."